 User experience covers all aspects of emotional, cognitive and physical interactions with a product solution or service.
 This comprises user expectations (context and anticipation), the use process itself and the lasting impression (emotional identification or distancing).

-- Further inclusion and participation;
+- Strengthening of inclusion and participation

 Detailed Evaluation Criteria

 The following criteria should be regarded as guidelines, supporting the competition judges in their individual decision-making process.

 What is the objective of the product solution?